sematext/spm-agent-docker/README.md

 	etcdctl set /sematext.com/myapp/spm/token YOUR_SPM_TOKEN
 	```

-	If you like to add centralized logging set the Logsenen Token too (see logging section below):
+	If you like to add centralized logging set the Logsene Token (see logging section below):

 	```
 	etcdctl set /sematext.com/myapp/logsene/token YOUR_LOGSENE_TOKEN